+Beaton, Catherine, Vullo, Ronald P.

+Rochester Institute of Technology, Rochester N.Y.

+Catherine.beaton@rit.edu

+rpv@mail.rit.edu

-Media, the Latin plural of medium, is a provider of information.
-Humans are. variety of platforms such as electronic, mass, multi digital, news, broadcast and social media.
+Abstract: Media, the Latin plural of medium, is a provider of information.
+Humans are a means of storing or delivering information that began with origin of the humanity,.
+Current media is variety of platforms such as electronic, mass, multi digital, news, broadcast and social media.
+This paper examines a popular social media platform, Reddit, which self-professes to be the ‘Front Page of the Internet’ as a mode of crowdsourcing.

+Keywords: Crowdsourcing, Social Media

-Alice E. Marwick (Marwick 2013) that social media, as a democratic process, has become a tool prioritizing profits and violating user privacy.
+Alice E. Marwick (Marwick 2013) states that social media, as a democratic process, has become a tool prioritizing profits and violating user privacy.
 The violation of privacy is frequently in the news, and users are now growing to understand the lack of privacy when agreeing to use social media platforms.
-Signing EULAS (End User Licencing Agreements) involves reading a long document, with , and complex language.
-In December 2013, a survey of 90 computing students revealed that 7 read EULAS before using social media or installing new software.
+Signing EULAS (End User Licencing Agreements) involves reading a long document, with fine font, and complex language.
+In December 2013, an in-class survey of 90 computing students revealed that 7 read EULAS before using social media or installing new software.

-Social media, whether it is a news site, a weather site, or a social platform such as Facebook, follow user actions and user data.
+Social media, whether it is a news site, a weather site, or a social platform such as Facebook, follow user actions and view user data.
 Figure 1 below, gathered with data from Google Collusion, shows the sources monitoring a mouse click on www.aljazeera.com, an international news site, without a person’s knowledge or informed consent.